Tchibo/sap-developer-roadmap/cloud-developer-roadmap/SAP Capire/Serving UIs/Fiori Elements.md

 aliases:
   - SAP Fiori Elements
 ---
 SAP Fiori Elements is a framework that provides pre-defined floorplans for UI design, such as [[List Report]] and [[Object Page]].
-It enables [[SAP UI5]] applications driven by [[OData]] services to be generated automatically based on metadata and annotations, rather than custom UI logic.
+It enables [[SAP UI5]] applications driven by [[OData]] services to be rendered automatically based on metadata and annotations, rather than custom UI logic.
 Developers annotate their [[CDS]] service definitions to define UI behavior and layout without writing [[JavaScript]] controllers for most scenarios.

-Fiori Elements uses an annotation-based model for automation.
+Fiori Elements uses an annotation-based model for automated UI rendering.
 Annotations define UI elements like selection fields, line items, and navigation, ensuring the UI renders consistently with [[SAP Fiori design guidelines]].
 It handles features like message handling, edit flow, and draft support out of the box, speeding up development.

+> [!todo] Fiori Tools do not generate a Fiori app
+> Fiori Tools merely assist in configuring the floorplan for a specific use case.
+Rendering in the browser occurs based on annotations in the browser.
+No pre-compiled content is deployed to the HTML5 repo.

 > [!NOTE]
 > [[SAP Capire]] fully supports Fiori Elements as its standard UI layer.
 Developers can annotate service entities with `@odata.draft.enabled` and UI annotations like `@UI.LineItem` in `.cds` files. [[SAP Fiori Tools]] can then generate the Fiori Elements front-end automatically.